hakan1498/DailyDesktopWallpaperPlus/README.md

 #### Features:

+ * Allow to download the daily photo from Bing
- * Download Bing's daily photo from 10 Countries and set automatically as your wallpaper.
+ * Allow to download the daily photo from Windows Spotlight
  * Download and set the daily photos of Windows Spotlight automatically as your wallpaper.
  * Load and set existing Wallpapers.
- * Automatic change of the wallpaper which are downloaded works on numerous Desktops:
+ * The Application supports numerous Desktops:
     * Trinity Desktop Environment
     * K Desktop Environment v3.x
     * KDE Plasma 5